denehoffman/denehoffman.github.io/content/_index.md

 ## Physics PhD Candidate studying glueballs at GlueX

-I'm currently a graduate student at Carnegie Mellon University studying the strong force through the GlueX collaboration.
+I'm a recent physics PhD, formerly working at Carnegie Mellon University studying the strong force through the GlueX collaboration.
 GlueX is a multinational collaboration located in Hall D at Jefferson Lab which collides high-energy photons with a proton target.

 The main goal of GlueX is a search for particles with exotic quark content.
 Standard composite particles are identified in two main categories, mesons (made of a quark-antiquark pair) and baryons (three quarks).
 However, there has been recent experimental evidence of states with more than three quarks, dubbed tetraquarks, pentaquarks, etc. Computer simulations (Lattice QCD) predict additional states such as glueballs, which contain no quarks at all and are just bound states of the "gluons" that hold matter together, and hybrid mesons, where a valence gluon contributes to the total angular momentum to produce "forbidden" quantum numbers.